 As recently as five years ago, travel to a city for business or pleasure was a relatively straightforward proposition.
 Need a place to stay?
 Hotels and inns offered a range of accommodations, amenities and price points.
 Need transportation?
-Taxis were the mode of choice to get from point A to point B, with rental cars an option for longer term stays.
+Taxis were the mode of choice to get from point A to point B, with rental items or services that may be rented cheaply and easily.
+At the same time, owners of underused assets gain additional income by sharing items not currently in use or by sharing time in ways that are convenient to their schedules.
+The sharing economy may include the sharing of ideas, production, distribution, products or cars an option for longer term stays.
 Travelers' needs were met, businesses thrived, and local economies benefited.
 Local governments' role in these traditional models was straightforward as well; businesses were appropriately zoned and licensed, relevant taxes were collected, and economic development benefits were leveraged.